Module Descriptors – Master of Science in Sustainable Design of the Built Environment

 Sustainable Urban Design

-The module explores key issues surrounding the sustainability of building materials and sustainable construction practices.
-It provides an advanced knowledge of cladding systems, moisture management , building finishes, fire safety performance, and integration of construction robotics.
+The module explores issues related to the sustainability of building materials and sustainable construction.
+It provides an advanced knowledge of cladding, moisture control, and building finishes, fire performance, and construction robotics.
 It discusses construction issues related to complex structures and high-rise buildings.
-It explores 3-D printing technologies and how construction influence and transform architectural design processes.
+It explores 3-D printing technologies and how construction robotics affect the architectural design of buildings.

 Dissertation